rabbitmq/rabbitmq-website/site/stomp.md

 To create a durable subscription, set the `persistent` header to `true` in the `SUBSCRIBE` frame.
-When creating a durable subscription, the `id` header must be specified:
+When creating a durable subscription, the `id` header must be specified.
+For example:

     SUBSCRIBE
     destination:/topic/my-durable